joshstevens19/simple-uniswap-sdk/README.md

 As a ethereum dApp developer you try to get your dApp experience as integrated as possible, Ethereum right now is hard to show in a web2.0 world as it is.
 On top of this as a developer you have to learn all the complex stuff for the blockchain which can take its toll on you.

 When I was integrating uniswap on our wallet I found that their `SDK` was a bit too much for what I needed.
 Deepdown I really cared about getting the best price for the user with all the fees related.
 I also found myself having to write a lot of custom code which I thought could be abstracted away so nobody has to deal with that again.
-A lot of the uniswap features like routing is all done in their client itself which is great but not when you want to use it in a more integrated approach.
+A lot of the uniswap features like routing is all done in their client itself which is great but not when you want to use it in a more integrated approach in your on dApp.

 `Uniswap` is one of the BEST projects on ethereum and one of my favourites.
 My motivation here is to create a library which allows more people to integrate it on their dApp without having to worry about how their amazing software links together.
 This makes the whole user experience better and allows more developers to get involved integrating uniswap in their dApp with a web2.0 experience, and on top of this also growing the usage of it.